-- Household needs including food, clothing, furniture, school supplies, and emergency financial aid;
+- Help with household needs including food, clothing, furniture, school supplies, and emergency financial aid;

 - Community education and advocacy;

-	- Transportation and/or accompaniment for health care and school-related appointments, court appearances, ICE check-ins, and other official meetings.
+- Arrange transportation and/or accompaniment for health care and school-related appointments, court appearances, ICE check-ins, and other official meetings.
 The more notice we have, the more likely we will be able to help.
 No rides can be arranged without at least two days’ notice.

 For more information or assistance click on the highlighted words above or call UIDN’s helpline, 888-726-7276.
 The helpline does not have 24/7 coverage; leave your request and contact information on voice mail and someone will get back to you within a day.
 Helpline and office volunteers are bilingual English/Spanish speakers.
 We do our best to help those who speak other languages.
 Additional information on rights, services, and/or legal support is also available in the Resources section.